rahmona-henry/Twitter-clone/notes.md

 User can view all tweets --DONE

-User can register
+User can register --DONE

-User can follow another user
+User can follow another user --DONE

 User can view tweets from people they follow